Blandford-Znajek jets in galaxy formation simulations: method and implementation: Introduction

 \section{Introduction}

 In the centres of many galaxy clusters the hot, X-ray emitting gas is observed to have rapid ($\lesssim1\; {\rm Gyr}$) cooling times.
 Without invoking some heating mechanism, significant quantities of cold gas should flow towards the centre of these clusters \citep{2006PetersonFabian, 1994Fabian}.
 Many such clusters, however, do not show evidence of high levels of star formation \citep{2016Cooke+,2010Donahue+} nor do they have large reservoirs of molecular gas \citep{2019Fogarty+, 2019Russel+, 2017Russel+}, both of which should be present if such a cooling flow were to exist.
 It naturally follows that some sort of heating process must be at play, offsetting radiative cooling and ensuring that the intracluster medium (ICM) remains in approximate thermal equilibrium.
 Jet feedback from the AGN associated with the central brightest cluster galaxy is often invoked as such a mechanism \citep{2012McNamaraNulsen, 2007McNamaraNulsen} and in many cases there is direct observational evidence of the interaction of jet lobes with the surrounding medium with estimated cavity energies comparable to that required to offset catastrophic cooling.
-Several alternative physical mechanisms by which energy can be imparted to the ICM have been proposed such as thermal conduction \citep{2010RuszkowskiOh, 2004VoigtFabian, 2003ZakamskaNarayan, 2001NarayanMedvedev}.
-In reality the heating of the ICM is likely due to the collective action of a multitude of processes although their relative importance remains to be determined.

 AGN jet feedback, however, is not confined just to these most massive of systems.
 Indeed, there is growing evidence, both observational and theoretical, that AGN feedback is acting in a variety of galaxy contexts, ranging from spirals \citep[e.g.][]{2015Mao+, 2008Croston+,2001Ledlow+} to dwarfs \citep[e.g.][]{2019Koudmani+, 2019Mezcua+, 2018Mezcua+, 2018Chilingarian+, 2018Penny+, 2017Silk}.
 Galaxy formation simulations, however, typically disfavour strong AGN feedback in low mass galaxies and, specifically, the role of AGN jets in dwarfs and spirals is largely unexplored.